openstack/charm-guide/doc/source/project/charm-delivery.rst

 .. important::

-   For deployments that are still running legacy non-channel charms, please consult special charm operation "All charms: migrating to channels".
+   For deployments that are running non-channel (legacy) charms, please see special charm operation `All charms - migration to channels`_.

 Tracks
 ~~~~~~